 THE APPROXIMATELY TOP FIVE: fantasyland edition

-Peter Pan’s Flight is an old-school kind of flight simulation.
+Peter Pan’s Flight is an old-school kind of flight simulation, and you definitely need a Fast Pass for it because the lines can get crazy.
 Basically you get in a little flying boat and fly above typically lovingly recreated scenes from Peter Pan.
 Spoiler Alert: the scenes with Tiger Lily will make you super uncomfortable.
 But other than that, this is one of the most successful rides to me because you really do feel like you have entered the movie.
 As the song says, “You Can Fly!”

 I am a rollercoaster junkie and the rollercoasters at Disney are often somewhat lacking in the thrills department, as they are really designed for children.
 Yet what they lack in speed, they often make up for in charm.
 This rollercoaster puts you on a train, much like Big Thunder Mountain Railroad, and sends you zipping around various scenes of dwarves whistling while they work.
 The lines for this ride are always scary long, so definitely use a Fast Pass for this one.